Reviews You Can Rely On

 Fill Weight 17.0 oz

-As one might expect, with exceptional performance also comes a premium price.
+Unsurprisingly, exceptional performance as seen in the UltraLite tends to come at a premium price.
 Even so, many consumers will appreciate that Western Mountaineering is a small company producing all its bags in the USA.
 We feel most 3-season hikers can make do with a less insulated bag boasting a lighter weight and smaller packed size.
 For instance, the Mountain Hardwear Phantom 30 is lightweight and packs up very small for anyone simply needing something for those warmer nights.
-Drawbacks aside, if you want a fantastic sleeping bag that's almost guaranteed to keep you toasty, the UltraLite is our top recommendation.
+Drawbacks aside, if you want a fantastic sleeping bag that's almost guaranteed to keep you toasty under most 3-season conditions, the UltraLite is our top recommendation.

 Read more: Western Mountaineering UltraLite review